bahrus/templ-mount/README.md

 Unfortunately, the browser vendors have not been very kind to HTML-first solutions, which this screams for  (as do many of the award-winning [code-pens](https://www.google.com/search?q=best+codepens+of&rlz=1C1CHBF_enUS875US875&oq=best+codepens+of+&aqs=chrome..69i57j0l5.3835j0j7&sourceid=chrome&ie=UTF-8)).

 Suppose we stipulate that referencing a web component must consist of a single reference.
 The most natural thing for a web component like this would be for that initial  definition to be in an HTML file, which can immediately display the original board, and which would then download the JS in preparation for the second board.
-But browser vendors aren't looking out for people like Tiny Tim, so we must make the web component JS first.
+But browser vendors aren't looking out for people like Tiny Tim, so we must make the web component load JS first.
 At least I don't see a way to make this HTML first, as it ought to be, with existing standards.

 In order to provide the quickest visual, our web component, chess-board.js (say) can do the following: